ybouane/signinwith/readme.md

 # Sign In With

-A simple and straightforward library for adding "Sign in with..." buttons (Google, Meta/Facebook, Apple) to your web application, handling both the frontend UI (React) and backend verification.
+A simple and straightforward library for adding "Sign in with..." buttons (Google, Facebook/Meta, Apple) to your web application, handling both the frontend UI (React) and backend verification.

 ## Features

-*   Easy integration for Google, Meta (Facebook), and Apple sign-in.
+*   Easy integration for Google, Facebook (Meta), and Apple sign-in.
 *   React components for the frontend buttons.
 *   Backend utility functions to verify the identity tokens/access tokens.
 *   Basic customizable styling.